mpvnet-player/mpv.net/docs/manual.md

 ### Open > Open URL or file path from clipboard

 Opens files and URLs from the clipboard.
+Shift key appends to the playlist.
 How to open URLs directly from the browser from sites like YouTube is described in the [External Tools section](#external-tools).